 Catalina Island

 Southern CaliforniaDiscover the magical island of Catalina, just off the coast of Southern California.
-Whether you are looking for a romantic getaway, a place to bring the entire family, or just need a few days to unwind, Catalina Island is the perfect destination.
+Whether you are looking for a romantic getaway, a place to bring the entire family or need a few days to unwind, Catalina Island is the perfect destination.
+Note: We encourage visitors to use the 2024 digital guide.
+The 2025 printed guide will not ship until late January.
 Request this Free Visitor GuideRequested!You're all set!
 Request a few more Visitor Guides, or complete the form below to receive your guides by mail.

 We also have visitor guides available in states highlighted in blue below.
 Click on any state to see what's available.